Gimme (Sam Smith, Koffee and Jessie Reyez song)

 "Gimme" is a song by English singer-songwriter Sam Smith, Jamaican musician Koffee and Canadian singer-songwriter Jessie Reyez, who previously collaborated with Smith in their song "Promises".
 It was released on 11 January 2023, via Capitol Records as the third single from Smith's fourth studio album Gloria.
-It has reached number 60 on the UK Singles Chart and number 63 on the IRMA chart.
+It peaked at number 60 on the UK Singles Chart and number 63 on the IRMA chart.

 Background

 According to Smith, the video and the song are based around an actual experience they had with Reyez while creating the track in Jamaica.
 "Me and Jessie were basically drunk, drinking whisky in Jamaica, two in the morning, running around absolutely wasted, like two girlfriends having a laugh."

 Composition and lyrics

-"Gimme" is composed in the key of B-flat minor, and follows a midtempo of 105 beats per minute.
+"Gimme" is composed in the key of B-flat minor, and follows a midtempo of 104–108 beats per minute.
 Smith, Koffee, and Reyez perform with a vocal range of A-flat3 to B-flat4.

 The lyrics of the song allude to sexual themes, mainly the chorus.
 During an interview, Smith elaborates on the song's erotic themes; "I’m a sexual person," Smith states, "I like sex.
 It’s something I’m teaching myself to not be ashamed of."